 Don is a Vice President and serves on the Board of Directors of the Independent Educational Consultants Association (IECA), as well as committees for the Secondary School Admission Test (SSAT) and The Association of Boarding Schools (TABS).

-In addition to learning what it’s like to live on a premier university campus, EXPLO at Yale offers day-long trips to nearby colleges and universities on the second Wednesday of each session.
+In addition to learning what it’s like to live on a premier university campus, EXPLO at Yale offers day-long trips to nearby colleges and universities at the midpoint each session.
 Explore nearby universities and get a sense for campus life in the northeast.
 Options include:

-The College Trip is available as a special option on the second Wednesday of each session for an additional cost of $70.
+The College Trip is available as a special option at the midpoint of each session for an additional cost of $70.

 You want your standardized test scores to show your potential as a student — and nothing is more frustrating than an SAT score that doesn’t reflect the kind of student you know you are.
 That’s why it’s important to practice and to familiarize yourself with the tests beforehand.
 Princeton Review courses (lead by the staff of Princeton Review) demystify the SAT, ACT, and PSAT, breaking them down section by section and providing insight into how the test is designed… so you’ll feel confident when it’s finally time to sharpen those No. 2 pencils.

 Princeton Review courses are available as a special option in place of afternoon workshops for an additional cost of $600.Princeton Review

 Gather materials and talk to admissions reps from a variety of colleges and universities at our fair.
 Schools from all across the country attend, giving you a chance to explore a range of opportunities, and to speak directly with representatives from big state schools, top tier universities, small liberal arts colleges, and schools that specialize in the arts and in engineering.